telehash/telehash.github.io/protocol.md

 publish-subscribe, or message passing... any can be used, as Telehash simply facilitates secure reliable connectivity between any two or more applications in any networking environment.

+## Security

+The goal of Telehash isn't to invent new kinds of security, it's to simply use the best of existing solutions and apply them to a decentralied system.
+All of the crypto currently used is a subset of the strongest ciphers available in TLS 1.2, including RSA (2048), ECC-DH (256), AES-CTR (256), and SHA (256).

+The specific algorithms used currently are a chosen primarily to ease the development process.
+As the protocol matures it will include the cipher suite abilities of TLS 1.3 and follow it's development closely, using it entirely if possible.

+There is a conscious choice to use two fundamentally different algorithms while developing the protocol: RSA for identity verification, ECC+AES for content encryption and forward secrecy.
+These were selected as good independent starting points for each of those functions and to prepare the implementations for a wider range of dependencies that future versions of the protocol will require.

 # Protocol Details